ruchee/vimrc/vimfiles/bundle/vim-html5/README.md

 # html5.vim

-HTML5 + inline SVG omnicomplete funtion, indent and syntax for Vim.
+HTML5 + inline SVG omnicomplete function, indent and syntax for Vim.
 Based on the default htmlcomplete.vim.

 ## Feature